Getting Started in Jerry's Colonies

 The mod tool is an item given to server admins that opens a powerful administration UI.
 Use it to quickly manage colonies, adjust global settings, and troubleshoot issues.
 To open the UI, right click or hold on any colony flag.

-Admin Features
+Admin Interface

-- Tweaking addon settings
+- Global Settings: Tweaking addon settings and configurations

-- Setting prices for citizens/blueprints
+- Economy Control: Setting prices for citizens and blueprints

-- Teleporting between colonies
+- Fast Travel: Teleporting between colonies for administration

-- Setting citizen limits
+- Population Control: Setting citizen limits and managing colony size

 Custom Structure Builder